 We all know that throughout the work day our energy depletes.
 More so when the work is limited in a desk-bound setting.
 Employees begin to feel the effects of being on their feet all day or staring at a screen.
 The second half of the day makes them lethargic, they start having a tendency for headache, or physical body pain.

 Of course, you already know the importance of eating a balanced breakfast.
 Breakfast helps kick-start our metabolism and gives us energy for the day.
 Many people don’t find themselves hungry in the morning, however, when you start to eat breakfast your body will adjust to those calories and begin to expect them.
-Great breakfast options include high-fiber cereal with dairy-free milk, fruit, and yogurt, or homemade protein shakes.
+Great breakfast options include high-fiber foods like cereal with dairy-free milk, fruit, and yogurt, or homemade protein shakes.
 All of these can be made quickly and are great to start your day.

 If one tends to lose energy towards the end of the day, they often resort to a cup of coffee.
 A scary thought, we know.
 Cutting down the morning coffee intake can actually help one feel more energized throughout your day.
 If they can’t fathom this, they can try to switch out one coffee for matcha green tea or a bulletproof coffee.
 These drinks allow for a slower release of caffeine over a longer period of time so you won’t feel a sudden crash.